DaveParillo/cisc187-reader/docs/_sources/class-II-functions/overloads.rst.txt

 subject to the other rules of function overloading.

-Relational operators
+Comparison operators
 --------------------
 Standard algorithms such as std::sort and containers such as :container:`set` expect ``operator <`` to be defined, by default, for the user-provided types, and expect it to implement strict :compare:`weak ordering <weak_ordering>`.
 Strict weak ordering defines members of a set as *comparable* to each other.
-The general signature for these non-member functions is:
+The general signatures for these non-member functions is:

 .. code-block:: cpp